Pawgrammers/MLCH/README.md

 The Shakespeare Script Editor is a website made by team MLCH for CS121: Software Development in the Spring 2017 semester.
 The website allows users to choose a Shakespeare from a list or find one using a search bar, read the play, and cut words from the play.
 The script editor also analyzes each play, providing line numbers, a synopsis, and a navigation bar with the number of acts and scenes in the play.

+## Architecture
+This app is built using Ruby on Rails, Javascript, HTML, and CSS.
+The backend consists of a ruby script that parses all the XML scripts into HTML files and plays_controller which responds to HTTP requests from the browser and serves the scripts.
+The frontend is mainly Show.hmtl.erb which renders the HTML properly and stores all the Javascript functions that create the page functionality and interactivity of the script.

 ## Installation

 Prerequisites: install Ruby/Rails and git on your machine